Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

-In this paper we apply the arithmetic amplification introduced by Iwaniec and Sarnak in \cite{iwaniec1995norms}, which they used to deduce a strong bound for the $L^\infty$-norms of Hecke-Maass forms on congruence arithmetic hyperbolic surfaces.
-Let us now assume that $S$ is a congruence arithmetic hyperbolic surface, that is the quotient of the hyperbolic plane $\BH^2$ by the group of units in a maximal order in an indefinite quaternion algebra over $\BQ$, and assume $\psi$ is an $L^2$-normalized Hecke-Maass cusp form on $S$ with spectral parameter $\lambda$.
-They then prove that $\|\psi \|_{\infty}\ll_\varepsilon \lambda^{5/12+\varepsilon}$.
+We prove Theorem \ref{main} by applying arithmetic amplification.
+This method was introduced by Iwaniec and Sarnak in \cite{iwaniec1995norms}, which they used to deduce a stronger bound for the sup-norms of Hecke-Maass forms on congruence arithmetic hyperbolic surfaces.
+After \cite{iwaniec1995norms}, the method of arithmetic amplification is applied to bound the sup-norms of Hecke-Maass forms in different cases.
+For instance, Blomer, Harcos, Maga and Mili{\'c}evi{\'c} solved the sup-norm problem for the group $\GL(2)$ over a general number field in \cite{blomer2019sup}, which improves upon the previous results in \cite{iwaniec1995norms,koyama1995norms,blomer2016bounds}.
+For higher rank groups, see e.g \cite{blomer2016subconvexity}.

-After Iwaniec and Sarnak \cite{iwaniec1995norms}, the method of arithmetic amplification is applied to bound the sup-norms of Hecke-Maass forms in different cases.
-For instance, Blomer and Maga proved subconvexity for sup-norms of cusp forms on $\operatorname{PGL}(n)$ in \cite{blomer2016subconvexity}.
-Blomer and Pohl considered the sup-norm problem of Hecke-Maass forms for $\operatorname{Sp}_4(\BZ)$ in \cite{blomer2016sup}.
-Blomer, Harcos, Maga and Mili{\'c}evi{\'c} solved the sup-norm problem for the group $\GL(2)$ over a general number field in \cite{blomer2019sup}.
-For arithmetic hyperbolic $3$-manifolds, Koyama proved a similar result in \cite{koyama1995norms}, and this result has been improved by Blomer, Harcos and Mili{\'c}evi{\'c} in \cite{blomer2016bounds}, where a bound simultaneously in the eigenvalue and the level aspect was proved.
-Mili{\'c}evi{\'c} showed a lower bound for the sup-norm of Hecke Maass forms on arithmetic hyperbolic $3$-manifolds in \cite{milicevic2011large} .
+Marshall applied the method of amplification to the restriction problems for compact congruence arithmetic hyperbolic surfaces $S$ in \cite{marshall2016geodesic}.
+For any geodesic segment $l$ of unit length, he improved the $L^2$-restriction norm of $\psi|_l$ over the local bound by Burq, G{\'e}rard and Tzvetkov \cite{burq2007restrictions}, and improved the bounds for Fourier coefficients of $\psi$ along $l$.
+Using Waldspurger’s formula and $L$-functions, Ali \cite{ali20222} proved a stronger $L^2$-bound for a Hecke-Maass cusp form on the modular surface $\SL(2,\BZ)\backslash\BH^2$ restricted to closed geodesics associated to a fundamental discriminant $D>0$.

-Marshall applies amplification to the restriction problems for compact $S$ in \cite{marshall2016geodesic}.
-For any geodesic segment $l$ of unit length, he shows that $\|\psi|_l \|_2\ll_\varepsilon \lambda^{3/14+\varepsilon}$ and improved bounds for Fourier coefficients of $\psi$ along $l$.
-It is hoped to apply amplification to restriction problems on other groups.
-For instance, Marshall deals with the case of restricting an $\SL(3)$ Hecke-Maass form to a maximal flat subspace in \cite{marshall2015restrictions}.
-In this paper, we consider the restriction problem of the group $\SL(2,\BC)$ to the subgroup $\SL(2,\BR)$.
+It is hoped to apply the amplification method to restriction problems on other groups.
+For instance, Marshall dealt with the case of restricting an $\SL(3)$ Hecke-Maass form to a maximal flat subspace in \cite{marshall2015restrictions}.
+In this paper, we consider the restriction problem of the group $\SL(2,\BC)$ to the subgroup $\SL(2,\BR)$, which can be seen as a first step towards applying the amplification method for bounding periods on more general groups.